-\Rightarrow Employee Signature: Date: / / '
+₩ Employee Signature: Date: //

-Beneficiary Designation Form Qualified Retirement Plan
+PAYCHEX® Beneficiary Designation For Qualified Retirement Pla

-mployee Information (print)
+Employee Information (print)

-mployer Name Office/Client Number
+Employer Name Office/Client Number

-mployee Name Social Security Number
+Employee Name Social Security Number

-ddress

-city
+Address

+City

-larital Status (check the appropriate box)
+Marital Status (check the appropriate box)

+□ Not Married

-I Married I understand that if I am married I may only have one Primary Beneficiary which is my spouse.
-However, I understand I may select a Primary Beneficiary other than my spouse if my spouse signs the section below entitled "Spousal Waiver." □ Not Married I understand that if I am not married, I may designate any person(s) as the Primary and Secondary Beneficiaries.
+I understand that if I am married I may only have one Primary Beneficiary which is my spouse.
+However, I understand I may select a Primary Beneficiary other than my spouse if my spouse signs the section below entitled "Spousal Waiver."

+Not married

+I understand that if I am not married, I may designate any person(s) as the Primary and Secondary Beneficiaries.
 However, I further understand that if I become married, my spouse will be my Primary Beneficiary unless I complete a new Beneficiary Designation Form and my spouse consents to my designation.

-rimary Beneficiary (print)
+Primary Beneficiary (print)

-f the Plan.
-I reserve the right to change this designation with the understa elivery to the Plan Administrator.
-The benefit will be paid to my Primary I any benefit which may become due at or after my death according to the ten anding that this designation, and any change thereof, will be effective only up Beneficiaries if living.
-In the event that my Primary Beneficiaries are not livin Ill have one primary beneficiary unless the Spousal Waiver section is complete
+I hereby designate the following person(s) as my beneficiary(ies) to receive any benefit which may become due at or after my death according to the terms of the Plan.
+I reserve the right to change this designation with the understanding that this designation, and any change thereof, will be effective only upon delivery to the Plan Administrator.
+The benefit will be paid to my Primary Beneficiaries if living.
+In the event that my Primary Beneficiaries are not living, benefits will be paid to my Secondary Beneficiary.
+All married individuals will have one primary beneficiary unless the Spousal Waiver section is completed and notarized.

-Relationship ☐ Spouse ☐ Other Share % Name Name
+Relationship Image: Spouse Image: Other Image: Spouse Image: Other

-Address ·
+Name Name Address

-City ST Zip SSN
+Address City ST Zip City ST Zip

+SSN

 Secondary Beneficiary (print)

-Relationship ☐ Spouse ☐ Other Share % Name Address Name
+Relationship □ Spouse □ Other Share % Relationship Spouse Other Share %

-City ST Zip

-SSN SSN
+Name Name

+Address Address

-spousal Waiver (must be notarized)
+Spousal Waiver (must be notarized)

+City

+SSN

+A

-e's election to identify a primary beneficiary other than myself (the participar to that if anyone other than me is designated as Primary Beneficiary on this for lies.
+I am the spouse of the participant named above.
+I consent to my spouse's election to identify a primary beneficiary other than myself (the participant's spouse).
+I consent to the above named primary beneficiary(ies).
+I recognize that if anyone other than me is designated as Primary Beneficiary on this form, I am waiving my rights to receive benefits under the plan when my spouse dies.

+City

+SSN

+ST Zip

-Spouse Must Sign Here The signature of the spouse must be witnessed by a notary public.
-Notary Completes This Section
+Spouse Must Sign Here The signature of the spouse must be witnessed by a r Notary Completes This Section notary public.

 Print Name Subscribed and sworn to before me on this

 Signature day of (month, year)

-Today's Date/ Notary Signature
+Today's Date// Notary Signature

-- Notary Signature
+Authorization and Signature Date / / ,